iAgar/Social_nodes/README.md

 # Social Nodes

-Social Nodes is a social media website created using Express.js on Node.js.
-It uses MongoDB for storing data.
+A social media website based on MVC style built using MongoDB, Express.js and Node.js.
+The site has been hosted on AWS.
+The website uses passport.js and GoogleOAuth for user authentication.
+User can create, delete and like posts and comments. sockets.io has been used to implement chat feature.
+To improve user experience, AJAX, jQuery and noty.js have been used.
+The site makes use of session cookies.
+Other libraries used are multer (for uploading documents), kue(to implement parallel jobs), gulp(for minifying asset files).

+# Features

 Chat Feature:
 https://user-images.githubusercontent.com/70597343/112355165-67b83880-8cf3-11eb-8860-db0d43d098ca.mp4